felimomo/Walleye-Revised-Paper/fisheries.md

 Vulnerable biomass: the total biomass vulnerable to the survey gear, mean fish weight: the mean weight of fish vulnerable to the survey equipment.
 A quantitative policy uses these observations to fix an instantaneous fishing exploitation rate (left box). b) We optimize policies in three scenarios with differing utility functions.
 Total harvest: long-term yield.
 Hyperbolic additive risk-averse (HARA): a risk-averse utility function which penalizes inter-annual variability.
 Trophy fishing: a utility function which only values large fish, while small fish do not contribute to the utility. c) Four types of policies are optimized.
-The first three policies—FMSY, Precautionary Policy, and 1-Observation ML—use only the vulnerable biomass observation, whereas 2-Observation ML uses both observations.
+The first three policies—--constant-U, Precautionary Policy, and 1-Observation ML—use only the vulnerable biomass observation, whereas 2-Observation ML uses both observations.
 ```

 Little work has examined the implications of infrequent large recruitment events on the performance of feedback policies in age-structured populations, even though feedback policies are now considered the de facto standard for managing fisheries exploitation worldwide (see @free2023harvest; @silvar2022empirical; however, see @licandeo2020management).